projectbismark/bismark-data-transmit/README.markdown

 different entities on the server side.
 5. Restart `bismark-data-transmit` for it to rescan UPLOAD_ROOT and begin accepting uploads from the new directories.
 6. To upload files, *move* files into the subdirectories of UPLOAD_ROOT. **Do not create new files directly inside subdirectories of UPLOAD_ROOT.** They will not get uploaded in a timely fashion.
 Instead, create files somewhere else and `mv` them into the desired subdirectory.
+7. Collect your files on the server side.
+Files are not guaranteed to arrive in any particular order, since files that fail to upload are retried after a long delay (30 minutes by default).

-This last point deserves repetition: **Do not create new files directly inside /tmp/bismark-uploads.
+Point 6 deserves repetition: **Do not create new files directly inside /tmp/bismark-uploads.
 Instead, create the files elsewhere and `mv` them into /tmp/bismark-uploads/<your-desired-subdirectory>.**